DiazepamReturn to Diazepam overview

 - Diazepam can cause serious side-effects: allergic reactions (difficulty breathing, swelling of your face or throat, itching skin lumps), and other serious symptoms that you can find here.
 Go to a hospital if you get any of these symptoms, with your medicine.

-- Stopping diazepam suddenly can cause serious side-effects – go to your doctor if you want to stop, or if you are having these effects.
+- Stopping diazepam suddenly can cause unpleasant side-effects – go to your doctor if you want to stop, or if you are having these effects.

 - You might feel sleepy or dizzy, and find it difficult to concentrate, in the first few days after taking diazepam – do not drive a car, ride a bike or operate machines until you see how this affects you.

-- If you take diazepam while you are pregnant, it may affect the developing baby.
+- If you take diazepam while you are pregnant, risks of it affecting the developing baby look to be very low.
 Use good contraception while you are taking diazepam.
 It can also cause symptoms in newborn babies if you take it at the end of pregnancy.
 Talk to your doctor or midwife about this and get their help.

 The tablets contain lactose, and the injection contains a very small amount of alcohol.